 The boundaries of the Urban Renewal Area shall be as set forth in Section 1.5 and more fully described in Appendix B. It is the intent of the City Council in approving this Plan to authorize the use of tax increment financing by the Authority as part of its efforts to advance the vision, objectives and projects described herein.
-Pursuant to the provisions of Section 31-25-107(9) of the Act, the City Council in approving this Plan further contemplates that one or more Tax Increment Areas may be created within the Urban Renewal Area as development occurs.
+Pursuant to the provisions of Section 31-25-107(9) of the Act, the City Council in approving this Plan further contemplates that a single Tax Increment Area will be created within the Urban Renewal Area as development occurs.
 Notwithstanding such distinction, the Authority is specifically authorized to expend the revenue from property and sales tax increments to the extent authorized by the Act and this Plan.
 However, improvements which enhance the financial viability of existing businesses and / or redevelopment of these businesses will be a priority use for these resources, not the acquisition of real property by eminent domain.
 See Section 6.9 above.

-While this North Broadway Urban Renewal Plan contemplates that the primary method of assisting with financing eligible expenses in the Area will be through the use of Property Tax Increment revenue, City Council may allocate municipal sales tax increments if requested to do so by the Authority and only after receipt of a financing plan outlining the proposed amounts and purpose for which the Municipal Sales Tax Increment is to be used.
-Upon City Council approval, the Municipal Sales Tax Increment will be allocated and distributed in accordance with the tax increment financing provisions of Section 31-25-107 (9), C.R.S., which is by this reference incorporated herein as if set forth in its entirety.
+While this North Broadway Urban Renewal Plan contemplates that the primary method of assisting with financing eligible expenses in the Area will be through the use of Property Tax Increment revenue, City Council hereby determines to allocate Municipal Sales Tax Increment upon adoption of this Amended Plan.
+Such Municipal Sales Tax Increment shall be used for a particular Urban Renewal Project upon approval of a Cooperative Agreement (sales tax sharing agreement) between the Authority and City, whereas the sharing of Municipal Sales Tax Incremental revenues is specifically authorized by this Plan without the need for further modification or amendment of the same.
+Such agreements shall be authorized after receipt of a financing plan outlining the proposed amounts and purpose for which the Municipal Sales Tax Increment is to be used.
+Upon City Council approval of said Cooperative Agreement, the Municipal Sales Tax Increment will be allocated and distributed in accordance with the tax increment financing provisions of Section 31-25-107 (9), C.R.S., which is by this reference incorporated herein as if set forth in its entirety.

-As Tax Increment Areas are needed, this Plan will be amended to reflect the boundaries of each new Tax Increment Area.
-The process for creating a new Tax Increment Area shall be initiated by written notification to the Authority that financial assistance is necessary to fund improvements considered eligible under the Act.
-Such notification shall include a description of the area for which the Tax Increment Area is being requested (including a legal description and map).
-Each such amendment, unless it specifically provides to the contrary, shall be deemed an adoption of a provision that taxes, if any, levied and collected after the effective date of approval of the amendment upon taxable property in the Tax Increment Area, shall be allocated to the Authority as set forth for a period not to exceed the statutory limitation of twenty-five years, and preferably for a lesser period as provided in any Cooperation Agreement and / or Redevelopment / Development Agreement.
+Unless specifically provided for to the contrary, upon adoption of this Plan, incremental tax revenues, if any, levied and collected upon taxable property in the Tax Increment Area, shall be allocated to the Authority as set forth for a period not to exceed the statutory limitation of twenty-five years, and preferably for a lesser period as provided in any Cooperation Agreement and / or Redevelopment / Development Agreement.